 Hissmofors is in Krokom, in river Indalsälven.
 Jämtkraft wanted to get information about the riverbed’s topography, concrete structures in the dams, and pipelines that cross the river under water.
 The data was acquired with multibeam and laser scanning surveys, the former collecting data from under water and the latter from above water near the waterline.

 During two days of inspections, VRT gathered data of 500 metres of vertical structures and 11 hectares of seabed.
-The data was then processed and analysed and delivered to Jämtkraft via VRT BIM – VRT’s own online based service for survey reporting and data visualisation.
+The data was then processed and analysed and delivered to Jämtkraft via Gisgro – VRT’s own online based service for survey reporting and data visualisation.

 Earlier inspections in Hissmofors, like in most hydropower plants and underwater structures, have been done by divers.
 Lars Johnsson from Jämtkraft tells that diving inspections worked when the goal was to check a specific part of dam or there was a known problem in a certain location.
 But when in need of a larger picture of equally large structures, this method wasn’t enough.